jangala-dev/lua-fibers/README.md

     print("first: finished ok")
   end)

-  -- Run some work in a nested child scope and observe its outcome. local status, err, extra_errors = fibers.run_scope(function(child)
+  -- Run work in a nested child scope and observe its outcome. local status, report, value_or_primary = fibers.run_scope(function(child)
     child:finally(function()
       print("finaliser 1 (outer)")
     end)

     child:finally(function()
       print("finaliser 2 (inner)")
+      -- If the scope is already failed/cancelled, this becomes a secondary error.
-      -- This error is recorded as an additional failure. error("finaliser 2 failed")
+      -- If the scope was otherwise ok, this becomes the primary failure. error("finaliser 2 failed")
     end)

-    -- Child begins its work and fails sleep.sleep(0.1)
+    sleep.sleep(0.1)
     error("child: boom")
   end)

-  print("child scope status:", status, err) if #extra_errors > 0 then
+  print("child scope status:", status, tostring(value_or_primary))

+  if report and report.extra_errors and #report.extra_errors > 0 then
-    print("child scope finaliser failures:")
+    print("secondary errors:")
-    for i, e in ipairs(extra_errors) do
+    for i, e in ipairs(report.extra_errors) do
       print("  [" .. i .. "]", e)
     end
   end

-  -- No need for extra blocking; run_scope already joins its child scope. end
+end

 fibers.run(main)
 ```

-Inside scopes you can freely `error` or `assert`.
-Uncaught failures:

-* are recorded by the scope,
-* cancel sibling work,
-* run finalisers for clean-up,
-* and are reported at `fibers.run` / `fibers.run_scope`.

-There is usually no need for `pcall` in normal concurrent code; you inspect failures at the boundaries instead of catching them everywhere.
+Inside scopes you can allow errors to escape; the scope records the first failure, cancels siblings, runs finalisers, and reports the outcome at the boundary.

-If the top-level `main` fails, `fibers.run(main)` re-raises the primary failure.
+If the top-level `main` fails, `fibers.run(main)` raises the primary failure.

 ---